 With the brand new year coming in, a surge of demand for particular skills approaches the spotlight.
-Last year, digitally inclined hard skills took over the job market demand.
+In 2019, digitally inclined hard skills took over the job market demand.
 For this 2020, will they still make the cut for the most in-demand skills for employers?

 You’ve read the top soft skills in demand for the year.
 While these primary soft skills are valuable for any career, they go hand in hand with the set hard skills that the job market demands for jobs that offer great potential now.
 Now we are going to shed light on those top 5 skills that companies prefer for this year.
 Here’s a breakdown of the top five skills as consolidated by LinkedIn:

 Sounds familiar?
 If you have been in the loop in the finance industry for the last ten years, chances are you are aware of the cryptocurrency as well.
 Blockchain is the technology behind safeguarding the Bitcoin network.
 As digital assets are stored, validated, authorized, and transferred across the web, blockchain ensures the overall process is secured.
 This goes for all online transactions that use “block,” or a piece of digital information that is stored in a public database, or the “chain.”

 Not many have this skill among the sea of job applicants when there is so much potential in the market.
 In fact, the estimated revenue for the global Blockchain technology market will rise to $20 billion by 2024.
 With 90% of both European and North American banks that started exploring Blockchain, there’s a pressing demand for the skill.

 Want to delve into the Blockchain technology?
 Here are some beginner-friendly online courses you can try.